arangodb/arangodb/Documentation/Books/Manual/Deployment/Kubernetes/Storage.md

 ## Storage configuration

-In the cluster resource, one can specify the type of storage used by groups of servers using the `spec.<group>.storageClassName` setting.
+In the `ArangoDeployment` resource, one can specify the type of storage used by groups of servers using the `spec.<group>.storageClassName` setting.